Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 | App control | Tesla app | Tesla app |

-How Powerwall costs compare with typical UK home battery costs
+How Powerwall compares with typical UK home battery costs

-Tesla Powerwall sits at the premium end of the home battery market.
+Tesla Powerwall sits at the premium end of the UK home battery market.

 | Battery type | Typical positioning |